The phishing scam

 How to recognise a phishing scam

-Most phishing scams start with an email, text message or phone call that seems to be from a business you trust, such as a bank or your phone company.
+Most phishing scams start with an email, text message or phone call that seems to be from a business you trust, such as a bank, government agency or your phone company.

-It warns that something might happen to your finances or services if you don’t confirm your personal information or account details using your phone, or logging into a website provided by the scammer.
+It threatens that something might happen to your finances or services if you don’t confirm your personal information or account details using your phone, or by logging into a website provided by the scammer.

 But it looks like the real thing!